 Artivate Shifts to Rolling-Basis Publication

-On July 1, 2023, the editorship of Artivate transitioned from Neville Vakharia and Paul Bonin-Rodriguez to us: Olaf Kuhlke, Diane Ragsdale, José Valentino Ruiz, and E. Andrew Taylor.
+On July 1, 2023, the editorship of Artivate transitioned from Neville Vakharia and Paul Bonin-Rodriguez to us: Olaf Kuhlke, Diane Ragsdale, and E. Andrew Taylor (José Valentino Ruiz was initially part of the co-editor team, but decided to withdraw due to other commitments).
 With this shift, we (the co-editors of Artivate) along with the University of Arkansas Press are pleased to announce that Artivate will publish articles on a rolling basis with its next volumes rather than in seasonal issues.
 This change is inspired by shifting research practices, increased expectations for the timely release of research to scholarly communities, and the desire by authors for a quicker response time in the submission review process.

 Any submissions currently under consideration will automatically be considered for publication on a rolling basis; and our aim is to publish a minimum of six articles per year and an additional handful of book reviews.
 Furthermore, each volume will move from a calendar year basis to an academic year basis.
 Thus, all articles and book reviews published between September 2023 and May 2024 will constitute Volume 12 of Artivate.